About me

 • design icon

-I'm thinking about how to identify and proactively seek information using LLMs to improve diagnostic accuracy with statistical guarantee.
+I'm thinking about how to identify and proactively seek information using LLMs to improve model safety & reliability with statistical guarantee.
 How to make LLMs ask good questions?
 How do we model "intuition" in expert domains?

 • design icon

 How do people in different social groups interact differently?
 How do unspoken rules shape behaviors and interactions?
-This project aims to surface linguistic and social norms in online communities and reflect the discovered norms in LLM agents.
+We need to first learn these explicit & implicit social preferences of users, then personalize models to interact accordingly.

 News